 Chesapeake Police release names of Walmart shooting victims

-One victim is a minor and his identity has not been released
+One victim is a minor and therefore his identity has not been made public

 Chesapeake Police have released the names of the victims of Tuesday night’s mass shooting at the local Walmart.